Neeraj-0217/real-time-finger-counter/README.md

 python finger_counter.py
 ```

-The webcam window will open, and the app will start counting your fingers in real-time!
+The webcam window will open, and the app will start counting your fingers in real time!

 ---